 My Recommendation

-Yet, all of this aside, I do recommend one stack over the other, simply for having more nootropics than other.
-I am, after all, the Nootropic Geek.
+Nonetheless, I do recommend one stack over the other, simply for having more nootropics than other.
+I’m the Nootropic Geek, b*tch.
 I like nootropics.
 So I’m going to go with the formula that has more nootropics.

 And that formula is: Alpha BRAIN.